Guide to the Manuscript Collections

 DAY-LEWIS, CECIL (1904-1972).
 PAPERS, 1935-1968.
 0.1 cu. ft.
 British author and poet laureate (1967-1972); author of detective stories under the pseudonym Nicholas Blake.
 Collection includes notes, clippings, and poetry.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1973-006.

 DEAL, WILLIAM.
 INVENTORY OF ESTATE, 1808.
 1 item.
 Patrick County, Virginia, resident.
-Inventory of his possessions made at the time of
+Inventory of his possessions made at the time of his death.
+Ms1988-036.

 DEANE, F. B. JR. LETTER, 1864.
 0.1 cu. ft.
 Pulaski, Virginia resident; partner in Deane & Son Foundry.
 Collection consists of a letter from Deane to General John Echols, requesting permission to ship pork by rail.
 Finding aid available online.
 Ms2012-059.